 Annual report and Accounts and half-yearly financial statement

-Pages 40 to 45 of the latest annual report of the Company, sets out details of the basis of preparation of the accounts (including their preparation on a going concern basis) and the responsibilities of the Directors and auditors in preparing the annual report (which subject matter will be dealt with under Code Provisions 30 and 31 for the Company’s accounting periods which commence on or after 1 January 2019).
+The latest annual report of the Company sets out details of the basis of preparation of the accounts (including their preparation on a going concern basis) and the responsibilities of the Directors and auditors in preparing the annual report (which subject matter will be dealt with under Code Provisions 30 and 31 for the Company’s accounting periods which commence on or after 1 January 2019).
 In addition, the Notes to the latest half-yearly financial statement sets out details of the basis of preparation of such statement, including their preparation on a going concern basis (which subject matter will be dealt with under Code Provision 30 for the Company’s accounting periods which commence on or after 1 January 2019).

 Board streamlining and Board Committees